-Step 3: We’ll provide you with both the Host and the TXT Value, then you add the record to wherever you have your name servers (i.e. - Hover, GoDaddy, Register.com, etc.).
+Step 3: Once we provide you with both the Host and the TXT Value, you'll need to add the record to wherever you have your name servers (i.e. - Hover, GoDaddy, Register.com, etc.).

 Just FYI, a name server isn't necessarily where you bought your domain name, but for this example, let's say I bought my domain through GoDaddy and have my nameservers set up there as well.

 Here's an example of adding the DNS TXT record to GoDaddy (their help guide is here):

 Second, add zone record (example below):